EthanMarx/ztf-lfi-demo/README.md

 Changing the `APPTAINERENV_CUDA_VISIBLE_DEVICES` variable depending on your machine.

-You can now access the notebook at `localhost:8858` in your browser
+You can now access a jupyter lab instance at `localhost:8858` in your browser.

+All of the relevant code is in `demo.ipynb`!